Jesus Sacrifice Provides for More Than Salvation

 If you’re not sure you know his character read Galatians 5:22-23 and look for his answer in his character.

-Kindness and seeing people for who they can be, not for who we judge them to be in a moment.
-Can change both our perspectives for the better.
+Kindness and seeing people for who they can be.
+Not for who we judge them to be in a moment.
+Can change both peoples perspectives for the better.

 In the movie the Blind Side the people around Michael see him for who he could be.
 We all have gifts and talents and many times it just takes that one person to believe in them to help us succeed.